IIIF/api/source/auth/2.0/index.md

 <!-- Either way the probe service is not one of the auth services and certainly not a child of the access service.
 But this means it has no direct connection to the token service either.

-A resource with two login services each with their own token service.
+A resource with two login (interactive) services each with their own token service.
 The resource can only have one probe service.
 So the client would have to try the probe service twice, testing each token.

 This is OK though, it's going to be rare.